Alex Karaban

-Alex Karaban (born November 11, 2002) is an American college basketball player for the UConn Huskies of the Big East Conference.
+Alexander Karaban (born November 11, 2002) is an American basketball player for the Sacramento Kings of the National Basketball Association (NBA).
+He played college basketball for the UConn Huskies.

 Early life and high school career

 Karaban was born to Alexi and Olga Karaban, immigrants from Belarus and Ukraine respectively.
 He has two siblings, younger sister Ana and younger brother Andrew.
 He grew up in Southborough, Massachusetts, and initially attended Algonquin Regional High School.
 He transferred to the New Hampton School in New Hampton, New Hampshire after his freshman year.
 Karaban was named the New Hampshire Gatorade Player of the Year as a junior after averaging 25.8 points, 8.7 rebounds, 2.9 assists, and 1.9 blocks per game.
-After the end of the school year, he transferred a second time to IMG Academy in Bradenton, Florida.
+After two years at New Hampton, he transferred a second time to IMG Academy in Bradenton, Florida for one semester before leaving early for UConn.
 Karaban was rated a four-star recruit and committed to playing college basketball for UConn over offers from Stanford, Iowa, and Creighton.

 College career

 Karaban accelerated his graduation at IMG Academy and enrolled at UConn in January 2022.
 He practiced with the team for the rest of the 2021–2022 season and redshirted the year.
 Karaban was a unanimous selection to the Big East Conference's All-Freshman team at the end of his redshirt freshman season.
 He started the 2023 national championship game and scored five points with five rebounds and three blocked shots as the Huskies won 76–59.

 Karaban entered his sophomore year on the watchlist for the Karl Malone Award.
 He scored a career-high 22 points in the Huskies' season-opener against Northern Arizona as UConn won 95–52.
 Karaban averaged 13.3 points and 5.1 rebounds per game as UConn repeated as national champions.
 He initially declared for the 2024 NBA draft but ultimately decided to return for his redshirt junior season.

 Karaban was one of the people that UConn coach Dan Hurley consulted when he was offered a head coaching job by the Los Angeles Lakers in June 2024.

+During UConn's senior day on February 28, 2026, Karaban became the first men's player to have been inducted into the Huskies of Honor, an awards program honoring especially impactful players, teams, coaches, and administrators in both men's and women's basketball, while still active at UConn.
+(Note: Three other men's players (Kemba Walker, Shabazz Napier, and Tristen Newton), all of whom were named Final Four Most Outstanding Player as seniors on Huskies national championship teams, were inducted upon the Huskies' return from their respective tournament wins.
+Each of the three championship games was the last UConn game for the honored player.)
+By that time, he had become the Huskies' winningest men's player.

+On March 29, 2026, Karaban passed the ball to Braylon Mullins for Mullins' "miracle" three-point shot that carried UConn over Duke in the 2026 NCAA Division I men's basketball tournament quarterfinal, 73–72.